kojirobin/kojirobin.github.wc/README.md

 Artemis has this neat command to import Waypoints from online raw files:

-/map poiProvider
+`/map poiProvider`

 To use this command, pick the file of the material you want, click on the "Raw" button on the right upper side of the page.
 That will take you to the URL of the raw code.
 Copy that URL and do:

-/map poiProvider add "any name you want/the name of the material you're importing" "the URL of the raw code"
+`/map poiProvider add "<any name you want/the name of the material you're importing>" "<the URL of the raw code>"`

 The quotation marks are vital when prompting this command.

 You can toggle the visibility of the waypoints you import from this command via:

-% /map poiProvider toggle [choose from your list of added waypoint sets]
+`/map poiProvider toggle <choose from your list of added waypoint sets>`

 You can update (reload) the imported sets in your game if the raw codes here in GitHub get updated.
 This is useful for new nodes that I've included in the file or nodes that have been removed from the maingame.

-/map poiProvider reload
+`/map poiProvider reload`

 The remaining commands are self-explanatory:

-/map poiProvider list
+`/map poiProvider list

-% /map poiProvider remove <choose from your list of added waypoint sets>
+/map poiProvider remove <choose from your list of added waypoint sets>`

 ### Second method (import) Not recommended